-If you’re considering a helix piercing, this guide is for you!
+If you’re considering a helix piercing, this guide has everything you need to know.

 We’ll talk about the different types of piercings, helix piercing cost, and we’ll answer the question, “Does a helix piercing hurt?”
 So before you visit your favorite piercer, read this guide!